 - Minnesota Valley Telephone

-Redwood County was selected in November of 2014 to be one of 10 Minnesota Communities/Counties to be in the Blandin Broadband Communities consortium.
+RADC was approached to apply on behalf of Redwood County and was selected in November of 2014 to be one of 10 Minnesota Communities/Counties to be in the Blandin Broadband Communities consortium.
 On February 5, 2015, a county-wide meeting was held to discuss and identify challenge areas around broadband usage in Redwood County, and what our future might look like.
-There were projects identified and then over the course of 2015 and 2016 there were three rounds of grant funding made available through the Blandin Foundation.
+Volunteers were sought from this meeting and formed the Redwood Connect Task Force.
+There were projects identified by various entities across the county, and then over the course of 2015 and 2016 there were three rounds of grant funding made available through the Blandin Foundation.
 Based on the information gathered at the meeting, we applied for a series of 10 grants and were awarded all ten for a matching total from Blandin of nearly $90,000 that was invested in Redwood County!
 Click here to view the results of our efforts over the past 24 months!

 Redwood County completed our county broadband feasibility study in early January 2013.
 The Final study report is posted below - completed on 4/2/2013.
 Compass Consulting presented the final report to the County Board on April 2, 2013 and to the public on April 15, 2013 in Wabasso.